-Princess Mononoke is a film directed by Hayao Miyazaki and released by Studio Ghibli in 1997 in Japan.
+Princess Mononoke was released by Studio Ghibli in Japan in 1997.
 Miramax Films released an English dubbed version of the film in 1999.

 Directed by: Hayao Miyazaki

 Starring: Yōji Matsuda, Yuriko Ishida, Yūko Tanaka, Kaoru Kobayashi, Masahiko Nishimura, Tsunehiko Kamijo, Akihiro Miwa, Mitsuko Mori, Hisaya Morishige